 When a simulation is launched, the project is automatically validated.
-Validation involves verifying that all objects and their properties are in a consistent state, that all object references can be resolved in the required manner, and that the resulting simulation network will be well formed.
-Any errors should be addressed before proceeding with a simulation.
-Errors can have far reaching consequences leading to unpredictable or hard to detect issues.
+Validation involves verifying that all objects and their properties are in a consistent state, that all object references can be resolved, and that the resulting simulation network will be well formed.
+Any errors must be addressed before proceeding with a simulation.